The Best Adelaide Beaches

 For more information about trails in South Australia check out Walking SA.

-If the tide is right surfers flock to Port Noarlunga to ride the waves but generally the swell is pretty mellow so bodyboarding is a popular activity for kids.
+If the tide is right surfers flock to this Adelaide beach to ride the waves but generally the swell is pretty mellow so bodyboarding is a popular activity for kids.
 The Port Noarlunga reef is one of the best places to snorkel in South Australia and if you are lucky you might spot an elusive Leafy Sea Dragon.

 The spectacular geological formations at Hallett Cove make this one of my top Adelaide beaches.
 The beach itself is covered in pebbles sprinkled with a few giant boulders which make an interesting change from the sandy beaches most commonly found along the coast.